Franz-Josef-Danner/tracking/README.md

 frame is reached.
 After every step the console prints how far each marker moved.
 The script resizes each marker's pattern area based on its movement, keeping the patch centered while adapting its width and height (never below 30 pixels).
-After each frame it prints the diagonal lengths so you can monitor patch scaling.
+After each frame it prints the diagonal lengths and the current pattern size so you can monitor how the patch changes.
 To enable this feature install the repository as an add-on and enable **Tracking Tools** in the preferences.

 ## Standalone Cleanup Script